-Security gates are used when owners wish to control access to a secured area.
-There are many types of security gate on the market and choosing the best one is often a job for a professional.
+Security gates are ideal for owners who wish to control access to a secured area.
+There are many gate types on the market and choosing the best one is often a job for a professional.
 An expert is best equipped to select the type of barrier that will meet your full security needs.

-Automatic gates are commonly used where vehicles can enter and exit a secure facility, and electronic security gates control access for vehicles entering and leaving the site.
+Automatic gates are found where vehicles can enter and exit a secure facility, and electronic security gates control access for vehicles entering and leaving the site.

 Typical places to install automatic security gates are at the main entrance to a factory or office, at a staff car park or a storage loading and unloading area.

 All vehicles entering and exiting the site can be required to use an automatic gate.
-Security gates may also be used inside a facility to protect certain areas, and it is common to see electronic gates used to separate private parking areas from public car parks.
+Security gates may also be used inside a facility to protect certain areas.
+It is common to see electronic gates used to separate private parking areas from public car parks.

 There are six basic types of automatic gate, and each type may employ one of several operation and control systems.
-Most commercial gates are made of metal and are often incorporated into a secure fencing system.
+Most commercial gates are part of a secure perimeter fencing system.

 Barrier Arm Gate

-Barrier Arm Gates are most often employed on car parks.
-It usually consists of a single barrier arm that lifts up to allow vehicles to pass through and drops again to prevent vehicle access.
+Barrier Arm Gates are often used in car parks.
+A single barrier arm lifts to allow vehicles to pass through and drops again to prevent access.

 Pedestrians can easily pass under or over the barrier, so this type of automatic gate offers almost no security against pedestrian access.

-This automatic security gate type is most commonly used for light-duty on commercial premises.
+This automatic security gate type is for light-duty work on commercial premises.
 Sometimes called a 'rolling gate' it rides along a metal track installed across the entrance.

 The Slide Gate is usually mounted parallel to the fence or wall and slides horizontally across the gate opening.
-Automatic slide gates do have a relatively high maintenance overhead; especially when used outdoors where debris can accumulate in the track, so the rollers need to be well lubricated.
+Automatic slide gates do have a relatively high maintenance overhead.
+Outdoors debris can accumulate in the track, so the rollers need to be well lubricated.

-The swinging gate usually has additional safety features to prevent cars being accidentally hit or people being trapped by the closing gate.
+The swinging gate usually has additional safety features to prevent cars from being accidentally hit or people getting trapped.

 Lift Gates move up and down vertically over the gate opening.
-They are often found where there is limited space for the opening, and there are structures each side such as walls or building that a high enough to provide support.
+Perfect for narrow entrances they need structures on each side to provide support.
 Vertical Lift Gates are known to be efficient and reliable, but they do not have much aesthetic appeal.

-These lift gates rotate upwards, providing some of the benefits of a standard lift gate without the need for high vertical support.
-However, Pivot Gates need more space than lift gates, and they can require greater maintenance, especially in cases where a spring mechanism is used instead of a counterweight to help pivot the structure upwards.
+These liftgates rotate upwards, providing some of the benefits of a standard liftgate without the need for high vertical support.
+However, Pivot Gates need more space and require higher maintenance.
+Costs rise in cases where a spring mechanism is used instead of a counterweight to help pivot the structure.

-Similar to the lift gate, the Cantilever Gate is used for heavy-duty industrial gate application.
-The gate slides across the opening but, instead of using ground rollers, it is supported on rails that run parallel to the fence.
+Similar to the liftgate, the Cantilever Gate is for heavy-duty industrial gate application.
+The gate slides across the opening but, instead of using ground rollers, it runs on rails.

-More reliable than slide gates, they do require wide fence sections to support the rail mechanism that often operates as a counterbalance to the weight of the overhanging gate itself.
+More reliable than slide gates, they do require broad fence sections to support the rail mechanism that often operates as a counterbalance.

-Folding Gate leaves are hinged together and fold back on themselves to allow access.
-These gates may be used in pairs on each side of the opening, and they usually have a track that runs along the top or bottom.
+Folding gate leaves are hinged together and fold back on themselves to allow access.
+These gates may come in pairs on each side of the opening, and they usually have a track that runs along the top or bottom.

-Folding Gates are an excellent choice when space is limited, and they can open and close quickly.
-However, they do come with a maintenance overhead, and extra safety features are needed to prevent people getting trapped when using them.
+Folding gates are an excellent choice when space is limited, and they can open and close quickly.
+However, they do come with a maintenance overhead, and extra safety features are needed to prevent people from getting trapped when using them.

-Automatic security gates operate through a variety of access control devices including card readers, vehicle tag readers, digital keypads, and wireless transmitters.
-In many commercial security gate installations, the same access control system used to control entrance doors to the buildings is used to control the automatic gate system with the access card used for both.
+Automatic security gates operate through a variety of access control devices such as card readers, vehicle tag readers, digital keypads, and wireless transmitters.
+In many commercial security gate installations, the same access control system used to control entrance doors to the buildings is used to manage the automatic gate system with the access card used for both.

 Intercom systems: Intercom stations at automatic gates allow visitors to contact someone to open the barrier and allow access.
-The gate is opened remotely once the visitor's identity has been verified.
+The entrance is opened remotely once the visitor's identity is verified.

-Video camera systems: Video cameras can view and record any activity at the security gate, and they are often used in conjunction with an intercom system to confirm visitor identity before opening.
+Video camera systems Video cameras can view and record any activity at the security gate.
+They are often used in conjunction with an intercom system to confirm visitor identity before opening.

-Free exit devices: In many cases vehicle entry only needs to be verified, and vehicles are allowed to exit at any time.
-Devices that allow free exit include loop detectors, photoelectric beams, and pressure switches.
+Free exit devices In many cases, vehicles need only to be verified to allow exit at any time.
+Tools that enable free passage include loop detectors, photoelectric beams, and pressure switches.

-Special access: Services such a utility companies and postal delivery vans often need easy access to premises, and this is accomplished by the use of key-operated switches.
+Special access Services such as utility companies and postal delivery vans often need easy access to premises, and the use of key-operated switches accomplishes this.
 Emergency services such and fire, ambulance and police may need to gain access at all times.
 Devices to facilitate this can include key boxes, strobe or siren-activated sensors or radio receivers activated by the emergency vehicle.

 Automatic security gates can be hefty indeed and can travel at relatively high speeds with the potential to cause severe damage or injury to both property and people.
-It is crucial that safety considerations are taken into account when planning any automatic gate installation.
+Safety considerations must be taken into account when planning any automatic gate installation.

 Guidelines for automatic gate safety is set out in the Underwriters Laboratories (UL) Standard 325.
 This standard defines classes of automatic gate operators and the techniques that should be employed to prevent entrapment and reduce the potential for injury.
 Gate safety measures may include warning signs, audible alert, photoelectric sensors, contact sensors and other devices.

-Many things need to be considered when selecting an electronic gate and it is wise to get independent professional advice before ordering an installation.
+There are many things to consider when selecting an electronic gate, and it is wise to get independent professional advice before ordering an installation.
 Here are just a few things to consider:

 Opening width: The width of the entrance is a significant factor in deciding what type of automatic gate to use.
-While gate widths greater than 25 metres are possible, openings greater than 10 metres are more expensive and more problematic.
+While gate widths of over 25 metres are possible, openings wider than 10 metres are more expensive and more problematic.

 Position: The amount of space available on each side of the gate can limit the scope.
-Entrances, where space is at a premium may be limit the options available for automatic gates.
+Narrow entrances may restrict the options available for automatic gates.

-Amount of use: The number of times the gate will open and close is a major factor in selecting an automatic gate operator.
+Amount of use The number of times the gate will open and close is a significant factor in selecting an automatic gate operator.
 Systems designed for residential use will quickly cause problems at an industrial or commercial site.

-Size: In general, the width and height of he gate will determine its weight, and this may impact on the type of control system that is required.
-Gate weight varies with the material used such as steel, aluminum or wood, and allowance should be made for accumulations of snow, ice or debris on gate surfaces and mechanisms.
+Size: In general, the width and height of the gate will determine its weight, and this may impact on the type of control system that is required.
+Gate weight varies with the material used such as steel, aluminium or wood, and remember to make an allowance for accumulations of snow, ice or debris on gate surfaces and mechanisms.

-Speed: While slow opening speeds may be acceptable in a residential environment they may be unacceptable in a commercial setting where there is a high-volume of traffic.
+Speed: While slow opening speeds may be acceptable in a residential setting, they may be unacceptable in a commercial situation where there is a high volume of traffic.
 Gate size, weight, and type will all determine the opening and closing speeds attainable.

-Location: A major consideration is where the gate is to be installed.
-In general, gates installed in residential areas require more safety features than those in industrial environments.
-Most gates are designed to be used on level ground and special features are needed to operate on an incline.
-Special measures are required in areas that are subject to extreme hot or cold temperatures or to adverse weather conditions.
+Location: A significant consideration is where the gate is installed.
+In general, gates in residential areas require more safety features than those in industrial environments.
+Most gates are designed to for level ground, and special features are needed to operate on an incline.

-Power: While light-duty gates can be operated on standard electricity supplies some heavy-duty gate operators will require more serious electrical power and expert advice may be needed.
+Power: While light-duty gates can operate on standard electricity supplies, some heavy-duty gate operators need more electrical power.

 Choosing an automatic gate is not a trivial task.
-Automatic gates are tricky to install and require regular maintenance.
-Choosing a cheap electronic gate may save money in the short term but maintenance and repair costs can soon add up.
+Automatic barriers are tricky to install and require regular maintenance.
+Selecting a cheap electronic gate may save money in the short term, but maintenance and repair costs can soon add up.